pygame/pygame/docs/reST/ref/freetype.rst

    .. attribute:: vertical

-      | :sl:`Font vertical mode`
+      | :sl:`Face vertical mode`
       | :sg:`vertical -> bool`

-      Gets or sets whether the font is a vertical font such as fonts representing Kanji glyphs or other styles of vertical writing.
+      Gets or sets whether the face is a vertical face such as faces in fonts representing Kanji glyphs or other styles of vertical writing.

-      Changing this attribute will cause the font to be rendering vertically, and affects all other methods which manage glyphs or text layouts to use vertical metrics accordingly.
+      Changing this attribute will cause the face to be rendering vertically, and affects all other methods which manage glyphs or text layouts to use vertical metrics accordingly.

-      Note that the FreeType library doesn't automatically detect whether a font contains glyphs which are always supposed to be drawn vertically, so this attribute must be set manually by the user.
+      Note that the FreeType library doesn't automatically detect whether a face contains glyphs which are always supposed to be drawn vertically, so this attribute must be set manually by the user.

-      Also note that several font formats (specially bitmap based ones) don't contain the necessary metrics to draw glyphs vertically, so drawing in those cases will give unspecified results.
+      Also note that several face formats (specially bitmap based ones) don't contain the necessary metrics to draw glyphs vertically, so drawing in those cases will give unspecified results.

    .. attribute:: origin

-      | :sl:`Font render to text origin mode`
+      | :sl:`Face render to text origin mode`
       | :sg:`vertical -> bool`

       If set True, then when rendering to an existing surface, the position